-Our strategy and core values Our strategy sets out how we deliver our purpose, and is broken down into three strategic themes, which govern
+Our strategy and core values Our strategy sets out how we deliver our purpose, and is broken down into three strategic themes, which govern everything we do.

-- The best service to customers
+- m The best service to customers

 - At the lowest sustainable cost

-- In a responsible manner
+- 📱 In a responsible manner

-Our core values - customer focused, innovative and trustworthy provide the cultural framework within which we operate.
+Our core values - customer

+focused, innovative and trustworthy - provide the cultural framework within which we operate.